18. AIR OPERATIONS

 18.617 Defending air units which do not fly defensive air support may not be eliminated by an adverse ground combat result.
 An air unit which is based in an attacked hex and has not been committed to defensive air support does not take part in the ground combat and is simply displaced (18.25) if attacking ground units advance into the hex after combat.

-18.618 Air units committed to defensive air support have performed a mission and are inverted for the remainder of the player turn even if the attacker does not attack the ground units they were supporting.
+18.618 Air units committed to defensive air support during the regular combat phase may remain in their hex to provide defensive air support against exploitation attacks, at the defender’s option, provided they were not eliminated or forced to abort in air combat with intercepting attacking air units and were not used in regular ground combat.
+Air units that provided defensive air support have performed a mission and are inverted for the remainder of the player turn even if the attacker does not attack the ground units they were supporting.

 18.619 DEFERRED DEFENSIVE AIR SUPPORT AGAINST LOW-ODDS ATTACKS: When the attacker announces a ground attack with initial odds of less than 1:1, the defender may use eligible, uncommitted air units to provide defensive air support to the attacked unit(s).
 Deferred defensive air support may be intercepted by the attacker in the normal manner.
 The ensuing air combat does not affect any previously provided defensive air support.
 Regardless of the outcome of any air combat between the attacker’s intercepting air units and the deferred defensive air support, the attacker must complete the ground attack, even at worse odds.
 This sequence is repeated throughout the attacker’s player turn, provided the defender has air units eligible to provide deferred defensive air support.